How Conversion Rate Optimization Affects Website Optimization

 That “click-through” depends heavily on sound conversion rate optimization (CRO).

-CRO is one of the most valuable aspects of effective web optimization.
+CRO is one of the most valuable aspects of effective search engine optimization.
 It is cost effective, provides pinpoint accuracy and detailed feedback on what works with your website and what does not, and grows your practice by attracting new patients.

 A well-developed CRO design also takes today’s shortened attention spans into consideration, offering good reasons for new patients to stay on your website to learn more and contact your office.